 The expectation is that people access our property (including bus stations, train stations and ferry jetties and their immediate precincts, including forecourts, walkways and car parks) only as part of their public transport journey.

 Conducting surveys or petitions is not permitted on PTA property.
-The sale of goods or services, or the distribution of printed advertising or promotional material (including discount vouchers) is not permitted – this includes leaving any sort of material on parked cars.
+The sale of goods or services, or the distribution of printed material (political/lobbying, advertising or promotional - including discount vouchers) is not permitted – this includes leaving any sort of material on parked cars.

-The distribution of free promotional merchandise (known as sampling) may be permitted by arrangement with APN.
+The distribution of free promotional merchandise (known as sampling) may be permitted by arrangement with JCDecaux.

 The use of a drone on or over PTA property is not permitted.
 Activities such as the distribution of political material, filming, photography (other than by members of the general public using a hand-held camera to take pictures for private purposes) and charity collections are not allowed on PTA property without a permit.
 Permit applications should be directed to firstname.lastname@example.org